What is Probate in Arkansas – the 10 Basic Steps of Probate

 Submitted by Landon Reeves on Sun, Jul 25, 2021 - 14:38

-This is a simplified explanation of the sequence of events of a standard probate.
+This is a simplified explanation of the sequence of events of a standard probate in Arkansas.
 This process can vary greatly depending upon many factors and your circumstances may be different, but generally, this is the process you can expect.
 This explanation will not address the process if a Trust is in place because a Trust will generally allow the estate to avoid probate thereby making this explanation a moot point.
 To learn more about the differences between a Will and a Trust, visit our Blog titled “Estate Planning - Basics of Estate Planning (Wills vs. Trusts).”

 Step 1 – Are there Probate Assets and is there a Will: The first step of probate is to determine if the deceased person individually owned any probate assets.
 Probate assets are generally any of the following that were owned individually, not owned jointly with another person, including: